8 min

 Personalization based on viewer behavior

 As we mentioned earlier, the YouTube algorithm works on the basis of personalization.
 This means that it analyzes the behavior of each user individually.
-It tracks what videos they watch, how long they watch them, what they like or click on.
+It monitors what videos they watch, how long they watch them, what they like or click on.

 Which metrics should you focus on?